Role of Future SNIa Data from Rubin LSST in Reinvestigating Cosmological Models: MCMC Constraints and Results

 Table \ref{tab:pcb_constraints} presents the parameter estimates of the models analysed with the Pantheon dataset (PCB).
 To ensure equal treatment of the models, we conduct Markov Chain Monte Carlo (MCMC) analyses under identical conditions, enabling the assessment of the effect of our simulated future LSST data when replacing Pantheon.
 The resulting parameter estimates for the joint LSST+CMB+BAO dataset (LCB) are reported in Table \ref{tab:lcb_constraints}.
+The corresponding goodness-of-fit parameters, namely the minimum chi-square ($\chi^2_{min}$) and minimum of the negative log-likelihood ($-\ln\mathcal{L}_{min}$) estimates are indicated in their respective tables.
 Notably, LCB provides a better fit for both models than PCB, as indicated by the goodness-of-fit parameters in the respective tables.

 Figure \ref{fig:pcb_lcb_lcdm} displays the $1\sigma$ and $2\sigma$ confidence contours for the full parameter space of $\Lambda$CDM, evaluated with the PCB (in red) and LCB (in blue) datasets.
 The results reveal a marked improvement in the precision of the cold dark matter energy density $\Omega_c h^2$.
 This effect is reflected, particularly in the improvement of precision in the derived background quantities, $H_0$ and $\Omega_{m0}$.
 Nevertheless, their mean values exhibit no significant shifts.
-No significant variations were observed in the perturbation and reionisation parameters, whether primordial or late-time, eg. $\ln{\left( 10^{10} A_s\right)}$, $\tau$ and $\sigma_{8,0}$.
-Further, we also observe a slight decrease in the correlation between $H_0$ and $\sigma_{8,0}$ and hence between $\Omega_{m0}$ and $\sigma_{8,0}$ for LSST dataset in comparison to Pantheon dataset.
+No significant variations were observed in the perturbation and reionisation parameters, whether primordial or late-time, \textit{e.g.} $\ln{\left( 10^{10} A_s\right)}$, $\tau$ and $\sigma_{8,0}$.
+Further, we also observe a slight decrease in the correlation between $H_0$ and $\sigma_{8,0}$ and hence between $\Omega_{m0}$ and $\sigma_{8,0}$ for the LSST dataset in comparison to Pantheon dataset.